NativeScript/nativescript-datetimepicker/README.md

 - Getting/Setting Date and Time

 The `DatePickerField` has a `date` property and the `TimePickerField` has a `time` property which can be used to get their current value.
 You can also set their value through markup. `DatePickerField`'s `date` property will just pass the string you provide as a parameter to the [Date constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), while the `TimePickerField`'s `time` property can parse values in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Times) format.
-Here's an example in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L18), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L13) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L15) applications.
+Here's an example in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L19), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L14) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L16) applications.

 - TextField Features

 Both `DatePickerField` and `TimePickerField` extend `TextField`, so each `TextField` feature like the `hint` property, is also available for these fields.
-Here's an example in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L13), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L8) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L10) applications.
+Here's an example in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L15), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L10) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L12) applications.

 - Picker Texts

 When one of the fields is tapped, a popup is opened.
 The popup has an OK and Cancel buttons and an optional title.
 Their text values are controlled respectively by the properties `pickerOkText`, `pickerCancelText` and `pickerTitle`.
 By default, the texts of the buttons OK and Cancel are `OK` and `Cancel` on iOS, and a localized version of OK and Cancel, dependent on the current setting of the device on Android.
 The `pickerTitle` is undefined.
-Changing these values is demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L35), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L32) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L32) applications.
+Changing these values is demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L27), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L22) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L24) applications.

 - Localization

 By default the `DatePickerField` and the `TimePickerField` will use the current language and region settings of the device to determine their locale.
 The locale is used for the names of the months, for the date picking spinners order (the month selector can be either the first or the second spinner) and whether the time is in 12h or 24h format.
 Both fields have a `locale` property that accepts values in the format specified [here](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html) as Locale ID.
-For example, using `en_UK` will result in month names spinner in the middle and values between 0 and 23 for the hours, while using `en_US` will result in month names spinner on the left and values between 1 and 12 for the hours.
-Changing the locale is demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L49), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L44) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L46) applications.
+For example, using `en_GB` will result in month names spinner in the middle and values between 0 and 23 for the hours, while using `en_US` will result in month names spinner on the left and values between 1 and 12 for the hours.
+Changing the locale is demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L37), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L32) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L34) applications.

 - Formats

 Aside from the default formats that are dependent on the value of the `locale` property, you can add your custom format that can include ordering of the date/time values and also custom text.
 The property controlling the format in the `DatePickerField` is called `dateFormat` and the property controlling the format in the `TimePickerField` is `timeFormat`.
-Changing the default formats is demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L56), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L51) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L53) applications.
+Changing the default formats is demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L42), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L37) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L39) applications.

 - Minimum and Maximum Dates